 It also came in a special, taller ice glass.

 Regular ice glasses

 Drinks start at $8 and go up to $12 for the commemorative drink shown above.
 You can keep the ice glass, but be warned, they melt.
-Mine only last a few hours.
+My glass lasted only a few hours.

 The hotel was amazing!
 The Ice Bar was an experience in itself, and if given the opportunity I would stay at Hotel de Glace.
 I mean, how cool would it be to say you stayed in a hotel made of ice?

 Rooms vary in price by size, but all rates are per person.
 Note that this isn’t budget travel, but more of an “experience”.